vimaltiwari2612/PasswordGenerator/README.md

 		1. LOW	- easy to remeber, that is no need to change any thing as the above logic is for LOW strength.
 		2. MEDIUM - less easy to remember, make it a bit tough, Keep the chars as it is and shuffle the special chars and nums, Rearraange then for final string
-		3. HIGH - it should be tough, hard to remeber, shuffle all chars randomly and make the final string */
+		3. HIGH - it should be tough, hard to remeber, shuffle all chars randomly and make the final string

+	@improvement Scope
+		1. instead of random shuffling, can create a shuffle algorithm, which takes input from user and shuffle accordingly.
+		2. ',; is not considered as special char here, the algo can be mould to use ',' also in password
+		3. password generation time can be optimized
+		4. unncessary assumptions can be removed and algo can be refactored.
+		5. other small boundry cases improvemnts still possible.

+     */

 # download the Andorid App